 Our automatic speech recognition solution needs only very simple grammar for its processing.
 It can also support very large grammars for complex tasks such as dates, complex commands, and yellow pages styled complex directory lookups.
 We also offer consulting services for the construction of complex grammars to its clients.
 Performance tuning is another service, whereby we troubleshoot poorly performing grammars by tuning the acoustic and language models for the preferred service.

-The GoVivace’s speech recognition software can work with both pre-compiled grammars that can be referenced by name, and on-the-fly grammars that evolve as the client uses the application and which can be detected if reused.
+The GoVivace’s voice recognition software can work with both pre-compiled grammars that can be referenced by name, and on-the-fly grammars that evolve as the client uses the application and which can be detected if reused.
 Both kinds of grammars are stored on the server after compilation, to ensure fast processing.

-The GoVivace’s automatic speech recognition solution supports a distributed client/server architecture for easy scaling and to support an ever-growing list of client devices.
+Our ASR solution supports a distributed client/server architecture for easy scaling and to support an ever-growing list of client devices.
 A load balancer can be used as the front end, and servers added to the system at the back end to allow for redundancy, reliability, and scalability.

 The GoVivace’s Automatic Speech Recognition is available in both 32 and 64-bit versions for Linux, Windows, and Mac platforms.
 A minimum of 4GB of RAM and a 2.0GHz processor is recommended for enterprises and SMB customers.